dell/omnia/docs/Troubleshooting/FAQ.md

 ## What to do if jobs hang in 'pending' state on the AWX UI:

-Run `kubectl rollout restart deployment awx -n awx` from the management station and try to re-run the job.
+Run `kubectl rollout restart deployment awx -n awx` from the control plane and try to re-run the job.

 If the above solution **doesn't work**,
 1. Delete all the inventories, groups and organization from AWX UI.